 - ALPHA-Fit — designed to assess the health-related fitness status in children and adolescents of the EU.

-- Eurofit — European test battery.
+- Eurofit — European test battery for children.

 Testing the Elderly (more)